OfficeDev/Microsoft-Teams-Samples/samples/msgext-search-auth-config/csharp/README.md

 Bot Framework v4 sample for Teams expands the [msgext-search-auth-config](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/msgext-search-auth-config/csharp) sample to include a configuration page and Bot Service authentication.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use a Messaging Extension configuration page, as well as how to sign in from a search Messaging Extension.
-In this sample we are assuming the OAuth 2 provider is Microsoft Entra ID v2 (Microsoft Entra ID) and are utilizing the Microsoft Graph API to retrieve data about the user.
-Check [here](https://docs.microsoft.com/azure/bot-service/bot-builder-authentication) for information about getting an Microsoft Entra ID application setup for use in Azure Bot Service.
+In this sample we are assuming the OAuth 2 provider is Azure Active Directory V2 (AADv2) and are utilizing the Microsoft Graph API to retrieve data about the user.
+Check [here](https://docs.microsoft.com/azure/bot-service/bot-builder-authentication) for information about getting an AADv2 application setup for use in Azure Bot Service.
 The scopes used in this sample are the following:

 - `email`
 - `openid`